Sergio Mora Moreno

 Biography

-Sergio Mora Moreno is a Hispanic Literatures and Cultures Ph.D.
-Candidate at the University of Illinois Urbana-Champaign.
-He holds a B.A. in Literary Studies from the Pontificia Universidad Javeriana, with a minor in Publishing Studies, and an M.A in Literature from the Universidad de los Andes in Bogotá, Colombia.
-His work has focused on the problems and representations of the body in the 20th and 21st centuries in Latin American Literature, especially in Colombian and Cuban narratives, emphasizing embodiment discourse formations and biopolitics.
-His research continues to explore the subject of the body within narratives by and about trans and gender-variant individuals through the lens of trans studies, queer theory, continental philosophy, and ecocriticism.
+Sergio Mora Moreno is a Ph.D. candidate in Hispanic Literatures and Cultures at the University of Illinois Urbana-Champaign.
+He holds a B.A. in Literary Studies from Pontificia Universidad Javeriana, with a minor in Publishing Studies, and an M.A. in Literature from Universidad de los Andes in Bogotá, Colombia.
+His work has focused on issues and representations of the body in 20th and 21st-century Latin American literature, particularly in Colombian and Caribbean narratives, emphasizing embodiment discourse formations and biopolitics.
+His research continues to explore the subject of the body within narratives by and about trans and gender-nonconforming individuals through the lens of trans studies, queer theory, continental philosophy, and ecocriticism.

 Research Interests